Jean1106/Traffic-Congestion-Austin-Texas/README.md

 # Traffic-Congestion-Austin-Texas
-Minimizing traffic using means clustering
+Minimizing traffic using K Means clustering
 Please click on main article for in depth information